ThyCa: Thyroid Cancer

 An FNA is the only non-surgical method of determining whether your thyroid nodule is benign or malignant.

-The “tumor is large and has to be removed.”
-In this instance, do I really need an aspiration (FNA)?
 Yes, to avoid surprises for the surgeon.
 On rare occasions, a patient may have a medullary carcinoma or anaplastic carcinoma of the thyroid.
 Knowing this in advance will help the surgeon plan accordingly.
-Additional tests will be needed to exclude the possibility of other tumors (pheochromocytoma) prior to proceeding with the thyroid surgery.
-In rare instances, cancer from other organs (breast, kidney, lung, etc.) may have spread to the thyroid and may appear as if it had originated there.
+Additional tests will be needed to exclude the possibility of other tumorssuch as pheochromocytoma.
+This is important because pheochromocytomas occur with high frequency in patients with medullary thyroid cancer, and they need to be managed prior to undertaking thyroid surgery.

 Should I have an ultrasound prior to an FNA?